What is tomorrow’s tourism?

 More original and often unusual, glamping is a form of camping that combines nature, comfort and ecological awareness.

-A touch of luxury on a sustainable trip.
+A little touch of luxury in a sustainable journey.

 1.8 billion tourists, or 1 in every 5 people in the world, is the impressive figure expected to be reached by 2030, according toUNWTO, the World Tourism Organization.